rutherford-nj/www.rutherfordboronj.com/upcoming-events.md

 ---
 layout: page
-title: 'Upcoming Events 1/21'
+title: 'Upcoming Events 2/4'
 ---

-## Upcoming Events for the Week of January 21st
+## Upcoming Events for the Week of February 4th

-**Weather Hotline: 201-460-3000 ext 3177**
+**• Weather Hotline: 201-460-3000 ext 3177**

-**Free College Basketball Tickets!** These tickets are on a first come, first serve basis.
-Six tickets maximum per a family.
-Tickets MUST be picked up at the Recreation Department.
-No reservations accepted!

-• Thursday, 1/31/2019 @ 5:00 pm

-Farleigh Dickinson University Knights vs. LIU Brooklyn @ FDU Teaneck Campus

-Rothman Center - 100 University Plaza Drive, Hackensack, NJ 07601
+**Mayor’s Wellness Campaign OPEN SWIM!!** TFriday evenings in March there will be free, open swim at the Rutherford High School Pool (56 Elliott Place, enter by field on Fairview Ave behind school) on a first-come, first-serve basis (70 Maximum).
+The dates are March 8th, 15th, 22nd, and 29th from 6:30-8:30 PM.
+Children under 10 must have adult supervision.
+Long Hair must be secured.
+Please call 201-460-3015 to reserve your spot.

 **• Track and Field Sign-Ups!**